-If you are building your first PC, your friends and several experts will tell you to spend your money on the best graphics card.
+After comparing gaming laptops to gaming desktops, some of you may just consider building your first PC.
+In that case, your friends and several experts will tell you to spend your money on the best graphics card and processor to avoid having trouble with GPU and CPU temperatures.
 The better your graphics card, the better the visuals of your games.
 You can force your PC to run ultra high-quality titles even if your graphics card is sub-par but good luck playing through the serious amount of lag you will face.
 That’s why it’s important to rely only on the best graphics card for your PC build.

 Even if you’re an expert in building PCs, it will be hard to find which graphics card is the best for you.
 Ideally, people pick between two brands; Nvidia and AMD.
 There’s no definite answer as to which of these two graphics card manufacturers are the best as each has its own merits.
 Still, we’re here to help you make a well-informed decision for your graphics card.

 To make this long-running debate easier to settle, we’ll talk about the various things you should expect from a graphics card and then we’ll see which of the two top brands win in the category.